tpatterson1996/lcc-metadata-manual/contacts.md

 In mdEditor, contacts are created separately from individual records, and then stored within a library in mdEditor.
 Once contacts have been entered or imported into mdEditor, they can be used in metadata records.
 Editing a contact in the mdEditor contact library will update the contact information included in any metadata record that uses that contact.
 Editing a contact in mdEditor will also update contact information on Science Base once the record is published.

 It is recommended that you leave contacts in mdEditor in-between work sessions.
-That way, your contacts will always be available for you to use.
+This allows you to readily add contacts to projects and products.

-It is also recommended that when you export records, you also export your \_entire \_contact list.
+It is also recommended that when you export records, you also export your entire contact list when you export records.
 If you do not export your contact list, and you later import a record that contains a contact not in your library, you may receive an error and have to re-enter the contact to that record.

-**There are three places in a metadata record where contacts can/must be added. **
+**Once your contacts have been added to mdEditor, there are three places in a metadata record where contacts can/must be added. **

 _Please see the corresponding sections for which contacts should be added where. _